drone-ah/wordsonsand/blog/_posts/2015-12-15-ue4-source-control.md

 As with any software project, it is important to use some form of source control solution.
 For most software projects, there are a number of good solutions out there.
-However, in the world of game development, most of these are not viable since they won\'t handle binary files very well, and unreal engine (as most games) will have a large amount of binary resources.
+However, in the world of game development, most of these are not viable since they won't handle binary files very well, and unreal engine (as most games) will have a large amount of binary resources.

 Perforce is a good tool for small teams since it is free for teams with less